REIKI TIPS

 7. INTUITIVE PRACTICE vs SET POSITIONS AND TIMING

-In Traditional Japanese Reiki, Practitioners were trained in an advanced technique known as the 'Byosen Technique', where they were trained to sense the 'troubled ' areas on each client and work intuitively.
-It was considered to be more efficient and effective than using standard hand positions.
+In Traditional Japanese Reiki, Practitioners are trained in an advanced technique known as the 'Byosen Technique', where different levels of energetic feedback, guides the Reiki Practitioner to sense the 'troubled ' areas on each client and work intuitively.
+It is the most efficient and effective approach to a treatment rather than using a standard set of hand positions (this standardised practice was introduced in Western Reiki).

 Recommendation: Find a Practitioner who works intuitively rather than set and timed hand positions.